-Guidance: The plan must include a description of the standards used to determine the eligibility of targeted low-income children for child health assistance under the plan.
+The plan must include a description of the standards used to determine the eligibility of targeted low-income children for child health assistance under the plan.
 Included on the template is a list of potential eligibility standards.
 Please check off the standards that will be used by the state and provide a short description of how those standards will be applied.
 All eligibility standards must be consistent with the provisions of Title XXI and may not discriminate on the basis of diagnosis.
 In addition, if the standards vary within the state, describe how they will be applied and under what circumstances they will be applied.

 States electing to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan or combination plan should check the appropriate box and provide the ages and income level for each eligibility group.
 If the State is electing to take up the option to expand Medicaid eligibility as allowed under section 214 of CHIPRA regarding lawfully residing, complete section 4.1-LR as well as update the budget to reflect the additional costs if the state will claim title XXI match for these children until and if the time comes that the children are eligible for Medicaid.

 4.0.
-X Medicaid Expansion
+Medicaid Expansion

-- 4.0.1.
-Ages of each eligibility group and the income standard for that group: NC uses Title XXI funding to expand Medicaid benefits to the following assistance categories based on family income in relation to the Federal Poverty Level: - 1.
-Children 0 12 months of age with family income from 194% up to and including 210% of the federal poverty income level; - 2.
+4.0.1.
+Ages of each eligibility group and the income standard for that group:

+NC uses Title XXI funding to expand Medicaid benefits to the following assistance categories based on family income in relation to the Federal Poverty Level:

+- 1. Children 0 12 months of age with family income from 194% up to and including 210% of the federal poverty income level; - 2.
 Children 13 months 5 years of age with family income from 141% up to and including 210% of the federal poverty income level; and - 3.
-Children 6-18 years of age with family income from 107% up to and including 133% of the federal poverty income level.

-4.1.
-X Separate Program Check all standards that will apply to the State plan.
-(42 CFR 457.305(a) and 457.320(a)) joint N claims Admir 4.1.0 Describe how the State meets the citizenship verification requirements.
+Children 6-18 years of age with family income from 107% up to and including 133% of the federal poverty income level. - 4.1.
+Separate Program Check all standards that will apply to the State plan.
+(42CFR 457.305(a) and 457.320(a)) - 4.1.0 \(\subseteq \) Describe how the State meets the citizenship verification requirements.
 Include whether or not State has opted to use SSA verification option.

-Ilina has been conducting a daily, automated match with social security numbers provided on Medicaid and NC Health Choice eligibility applications since January of 2010.
-If an applicant to be a U.S. citizen, the DSS sends the Social Security number to the Social Security histration (SSA) for a citizenship match.
-The average response time for a match through the SSA to 48 hours.
-4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 X Ages of each eligibility group, including unborn children and pregnant women through birth (SHO #02-004, issued November 12,
+North Carolina has been conducting a daily, automated match with social security numbers provided on joint Medicaid and NC Health Choice eligibility applications since January of 2010.
+If an applicant claims to be a U.S. citizen, the DSS or the federally recognized tribe sends the Social Security number to the Social Security Administration (SSA) for a citizenship match.
+The average response time for a match through the SSA is 24 to 48 hours.

+4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 \boxtimes Ages of each eligibility group, including unborn children and pregnant women (if applicable) and the income standard for that group: 4.1.2.1-PC Age: through birth (SHO #02-004, issued November 12, 2002)